 ON THIS PAGE: You will find out more about body changes and other things that can signal a problem that may need medical care.
 To see other pages, use the menu on the side of your screen.

 The symptoms of osteosarcoma depend on the bone in which the tumor developed.
 Children and teens with osteosarcoma may experience the following symptoms or signs.
 Sometimes, people with osteosarcoma do not show any of these symptoms.
 Or, these symptoms may be caused by a medical condition that is not cancer.

 - Pain in a bone or joint that gets worse over time

-- Painless swelling or a noticeable mass (lump) in an arm or leg
+- Painless swelling or a noticeable mass or lump in an arm or leg

 - A broken bone with no injury to explain how it occurred

-- Back pain or a loss of bowel or bladder control (if the tumor is in the pelvis or at the base of the spine; not a common early symptom)
+- Back pain or a loss of bowel or bladder control, which can occur if the tumor is in the pelvis or at the base of the spine; not a common early symptom

 The next section helps explain what tests and scans may be needed to learn more about the cause of the symptoms.
 Use the menu on the side of your screen to select Diagnosis, or you can select another section, to continue reading this guide.